 “Physical activity breeds positivity and good habits and linking it to the community in this way can help offenders change their behaviour for good.”

-Featured image: Coleraine F.C. manager Oran Kearney, with Gary Milling and event director Colin Rice at the official launch of Lower Drummans parkrun, HMP Magilligan, photographed by Lorcan Doherty
+Featured image: Coleraine F.C. manager Oran Kearney, with Gary Milling and race director Colin Rice at the official launch of Lower Drummans parkrun, HMP Magilligan, photographed by Lorcan Doherty